-LEGISLATION FUNCTIONS AND POWERS A. OBJECTS OF LOCAL 1.
-To provide democratic and accountable government for local communities.
-GOVERNMENT (section 2.
-To ensure the provision of services to communities in a sustainable manner.
-152 of the Const titution of 3.
-To promote social and economic development. the Republic o of South 4.
+LEGISLATION FUNCTIONS AND POWERS A. OBJECTS OF LOCAL To provide democratic and accountable government for local communities.
+GOVERNMENT 2.
+To ensure the provision of services to communities in a sustainable manner. (section 152 of the 3.
+To promote social and economic development.
+Constitution of the 4.
 To promote a safe and healthy environment.
-Africa) 5.
-To encourage the involvement of communities and community organizations in the matters of local government. В. FUNCTIONS AND POWERS OF 6.
+Republic of South 5.
+To encourage the involvement of communities and community organizations in the Africa) matters of local government. В. FUNCTIONS AND POWERS OF 6.
 To provide democratic and accountable government for local communities.

-MUNICIPALITIES (section 7.
-To ensure the provision of services to communities in a sustainable manner.

-83 (1) of the LG: 8.
+MUNICIPALITIES 7.
+To ensure the provision of services to communities in a sustainable manner. (section 83 (1) of the 8.
 To promote social and economic development.

-Municipal Structures Act) 9.
+LG: Municipal 9.
 To promote a safe and healthy environment.

-10. To encourage the involvement of communities and community organizations in the matters of local
+Structures Act) 10.To encourage the involvement of communities and community organizations in the matters of local government.
+POWERS AND FUNCTIONS OF MUNICIPALITIES (section 156 of the Constitution of the

-POWERS AND government.

-FUNCTIONS OF

-MUNICIPALITIES (section

-156 of the Constitution of

-the Republic of South

-Africa)

-C. FUNCTIONS AND

-POWERS OF